 I was looking in a box in the wardrobe the other day, full of stuff from when I was a child.
 There are some school books and copybooks from when I learned to write at an early age.
 I found a couple of little ornaments that I bought as memories of school trips and a diary from when I was about 9, interesting reading!
 I also found some letters and postcards that my Granny sent to me from her holidays and others that my Dad sent from his travels.

 What I found of particular interest was their handwriting.
 Beautiful cursive (joined) writing.
-It is a skill that seems to have disappeared in the last couple of generation of children growing up; keyboarding, texting (with very strange spellings) and printed writing are taught in schools.
+It is a skill that seems to have disappeared in the last couple of generations of children growing up; keyboarding, texting (with very strange spellings), and printed writing are taught in schools.

 I did learn cursive writing at school, but I admit that my handwriting has evolved into something of a scribbly mix between cursive writing and printed letters.
 Not exactly elegant.